50 States - BLS May 2025 Data

 Do school counselors in high-paying states actually earn more after expenses?

 Not always.
-A school counselor earning $94,320 in California may have less purchasing power than one earning $65,000 in Ohio or Tennessee after accounting for housing, taxes, and general cost of living.
+A school counselor earning $71,610 in New York may have less purchasing power than one earning $64,350 in Kentucky after accounting for housing, taxes, and general cost of living, because New York's price level is far higher.
 See our cost-of-living adjusted rankings for state-by-state comparisons using BEA Regional Price Parities.